Pedosphere: Redox conditions in wetland soils

 Nutrient cycling in lakes and freshwater wetlands depends heavily on redox conditions.
-Under a few millimeters of water heterotrophic bacteria metabolize and consume oxygen.
+Under a few millimeters of water, heterotrophic bacteria metabolize and consume oxygen.
 They therefore deplete the soil of oxygen and create the need for anaerobic respiration.
 Some anaerobic microbial processes include denitrification, sulfate reduction and methanogenesis and are responsible for the release of N2 (nitrogen), H2S (hydrogen sulfide) and CH4 (methane).
 Other anaerobic microbial processes are linked to changes in the oxidation state of iron and manganese.
 As a result of anaerobic decomposition, the soil stores large amounts of organic carbon because the soil carbon sponge stays intact.

-The redox potential describes which way chemical reactions will proceed in oxygen deficient soils and controls the nutrient cycling in flooded systems.
-Redox potential, or reduction potential, is used to express the likelihood of an environment to receive electrons and therefore become reduced.
+The reduction potential describes which way chemical reactions will proceed in oxygen deficient soils and controls the nutrient cycling in flooded systems.
+Reduction potential is used to express the likelihood of an environment to receive electrons and therefore become reduced.
 For example, if a system already has plenty of electrons (anoxic, organic-rich shale) it is reduced.
 In a system, it will likely donate electrons to a part that has a low concentration of electrons, or an oxidized environment, to equilibrate to the chemical gradient.
 An oxidized environment has high redox potential, whereas a reduced environment has a low redox potential.

-The redox potential is controlled by the oxidation state of the chemical species, pH and the amount of oxygen (O2) there is in the system.
+The redox potential is controlled by the oxidation state of the chemical species, pH and the amount of O2 there is in the system.
 The oxidizing environment accepts electrons because of the presence of O2, which acts as an electron acceptor: